Sahil-Rajpal/Fraud-Risk-Modelling/README.md

 ## 📂 Data Description

-The project uses the **fraudTrain.csv** dataset, which contains detailed information about credit card transactions.
+The project uses the **fraudTrain.csv** and **fraudTest.csv** dataset, which contains detailed information about credit card transactions.
 Below are the key fields:

 - **Unnamed: 0** → Unique ID for each transaction